What is a Set & Props Supplier?

 What does a Set & Props Supplier do?

-What role does a Set & Props Supplier play?
+What skills does a Set & Props Supplier need?

-Do you need to go to college to be a Set & Props Supplier?
+What education or training do I need to become a Set & Props Supplier?

 Becoming a Set & Props Supplier does not necessarily require a college degree; however, a background in film studies, theater production, or a related field can be beneficial.
 Valuable experience can also be gained through hands-on work in prop houses, theater productions, or internships within art departments.
 Often, a mix of formal education and practical experience is the most effective foundation for a career in this field.